robbietonos37/Cafe/README.md

 # Cafe
-Create a real time cafe that keeps customer records for rewards.
+This is designed to be a framework for a future project.